 I am a therapist who believes that given the right conditions, we all grow towards the light.
 Whether life feels stressful, confusing, challenging, or disappointing and pointless, it is worth taking an important step to looking after your self, and finding a therapist who provides the right conditions for you.

 I am a skilled therapist with a feeling of vitality for my work, actively engaging with my clients through attentive listening, and considered, non-judgemental responding from the very heart of me.
-I am open and gentle, but also not afraid to challenge the obstacles to your fulfilment.
+I am open and gentle, but also not afraid to challenge the internal obstacles to your fulfilment.

 Addressing the obstacles - does it take shorter, or longer term work?

 You may have already identified the obstacles, having come up against them due to changing circumstances at this point in your life (such as bereavement, or loss of relationship or work), in which case shorter term counselling work for these ‘problem focused’ issues may be sufficient.
 Sometimes the work addresses deeper issues; this can be the result of deepening self-understanding having addressed the more apparent obstacles, or maybe you feel you have been struggling for a long time, that life in general is a problem.
 This might suggest that internal, underlying reasons may be stopping you from leading a fulfilled life, in which case we can work at a deeper, longer-term psychotherapeutic level.
 It is important to say that I go at your pace and do not prescribe, but stay alongside you in this decision.

 Counselling with me is an exploration, whereby I am alongside you, in all your diversity, really noticing how behaviour, thoughts or circumstances seem to be holding you back from allowing a full, enriching and rewarding life.